 Working With The Dynamics

 As mentioned above, a lot of people describe mastering as making the record louder.
 This is partly the case.
-A mastering engineer uses different compressors and gain tools to raise the volume of the quieter sections and limit the volume of the louder sections in order to make the whole track more cohesive – the last thing you want is your audience turning the volume up to hear you in the verses but then having it way too loud in the choruses!
+A mastering engineer uses different compressors and gains tools to raise the volume of the quieter sections and limit the volume of the louder sections in order to make the whole track more cohesive – the last thing you want is your audience turning the volume up to hear you in the verses but then having it way too loud in the choruses!

 The mastering engineer will then apply that process to every song on an album to make sure that the album tracks all sit together nicely.